• Skip to primary navigation

 Turkish rice pilaf with orzo served with a few lemon slices.

-I'm a rice lover and can have rice in any shape or form.
+I’m a rice lover and can have rice in any shape or form.
 From Persian rice and tahdig and Mujadara to Lebanese rice with vermicelli, I love serving rice as a side dish.
 This Turkish rice pilaf recipe is one of my favorites that I had many times when I was living in Istanbul.
 It calls for only 4 ingredients and with the addition of toasted orzo, this is one special recipe!
-I love orzo in general, it's very versatile and you can use it in different dishes such as Greek lemon chicken orzo soup.
 This rice pilaf recipe is super simple, yet unbelievably satisfying.

 What is rice pilaf?